Dual Mechanisms of Value Expression: Intrinsic vs. Prompted Values in Large Language Models

-\paragraph{Portrait Values Questionnaire} We use the official Portrait Values Questionnaire (PVQ) developed by Schwartz to assess value orientations of LLMs, using both the 40-item (PVQ-40) and the 57-item (PVQ-RR) versions~\citep{SchwartzArepository}.
-The model is prompted to respond to each item on a 6-point scale using verbal categories (e.g., ``Not like me at all''), as numerical outputs for psychometric items can be less consistent~\citep{huang-etal-2024-reliability}.
-To improve reliability, we use three prompt templates from prior work and report average scores~\citep{miotto-etal-2022-gpt, dollms, from-values-to}.
-To address the limitations of fixed questionnaire formats~\citep{questioningsurveyresponses, youdontneed}, we also evaluate in a free-form PVQ-40 setting and score responses with GPT-4o on a 0--10 scale, following~\citet{ren-etal-2024-valuebench}.
-To test cross-lingual generalization, we also evaluate with official translated versions of the PVQ in Chinese, Spanish, French, and Korean.
+\textbf{Portrait Values Questionnaire.} We use the official Portrait Values Questionnaire (PVQ) developed by Schwartz to assess value orientations of LLMs, using both the 40-item (PVQ-40) and the 57-item (PVQ-RR) versions~\citep{SchwartzArepository}.
+Models are prompted to respond on a 6-point scale using verbal categories (e.g., ``Not like me at all'').
+To improve reliability, we use three prompt templates from prior work and report average scores~\citep{miotto-etal-2022-gpt, from-values-to, dollms}.
+To address the limitations of fixed questionnaire formats~\citep{questioningsurveyresponses, youdontneed}, we follow~\citet{ren-etal-2024-valuebench}, evaluating in a free-form PVQ-40 setting and scoring responses with GPT-4o on a 0--10 scale.
+To test cross-lingual generalization, we also evaluate with translated versions of the PVQ in Chinese, Spanish, French, and Korean.